RhetTbull/osxphotos/README.md

                                   do not include an extension in the FILENAME template.
 See below for additional details
                                   on templating system.
-  --edited-suffix SUFFIX          Optional suffix for naming edited photos.
+  --edited-suffix SUFFIX          Optional suffix template for naming edited
+                                  photos.
 Default name for edited photos is in form 'photoname_edited.ext'.
-For example, with '
+For example,
-                                  --edited-suffix _bearbeiten', the edited
+                                  with '--edited-suffix _bearbeiten', the
-                                  photo would be named
+                                  edited photo would be named
                                   'photoname_bearbeiten.ext'.
 The default
                                   suffix is '_edited'.
+Multi-value templates
+                                  (see Templating System) are not permitted
+                                  with --edited-suffix.
-  --original-suffix SUFFIX        Optional suffix for naming original photos.
+  --original-suffix SUFFIX        Optional suffix template for naming original
+                                  photos.
 Default name for original photos is in form 'filename.ext'.
-For example, with '--
-                                  original-suffix _original', the original
+For example, with ' --original-suffix _original', the original
                                   photo would be named
                                   'filename_original.ext'.
 The default suffix
                                   is '' (no suffix).
+Multi-value templates
+                                  (see Templating System) are not permitted
+                                  with --original-suffix.
   --use-photos-export             Force the use of AppleScript or PhotoKit to
                                   export even if not missing (see also '-- download-missing' and '--use-photokit').